 Government bonds: Putative class actions have been filed since 2015 in US federal courts against UBS and other banks on behalf of persons who participated in markets for US Treasury securities since 2007.
 A consolidated complaint was filed in 2017 in the US District Court for the Southern District of New York alleging that the banks colluded with respect to, and manipulated prices of, US Treasury securities sold at auction and in the secondary market and asserting claims under the antitrust laws and for unjust enrichment.
 Defendants' motions to dismiss the consolidated complaint are pending.
 Similar class actions have been filed concerning European government bonds and other government bonds.
+UBS and reportedly other banks are responding to investigations and requests for information from various authorities regarding government bond trading practices.
+As a result of its review to date, UBS has taken appropriate action.

 Government sponsored entities ("GSE") bonds: Starting in February 2019, class action complaints were filed in the US District Court for the Southern District of New York against UBS and other banks on behalf of plaintiffs who traded GSE bonds.
 A consolidated complaint was filed alleging collusion in GSE bond trading between 1 January 2009 and 1 January 2016.
 In December 2019, UBS and eleven other defendants agreed to settle the class action for a total of USD 250 million.
+The settlement is subject to court approval.